THE EASIEST

 Args:

-deviceID (str): A unique alphanumeric string that identifies the specific Cloud Display Device.
+device_id (str): A unique alphanumeric string that identifies the specific Cloud Display Device.

 command (str): Specifies the light behavior for the device.
+Defaults to 'flash'.

 time (int): The amount of time that the device lights up before timing out.
 Defaults to 10.